How much can you claim?

 The compensation system in this country exists to protect you and help you if you have a genuine claim, so fraudulent claims shouldn’t put you off.
 Those that seek to take advantage of that safety net fraudulently, can be identified early so that we only put our time into sincere claims.

 No. If an accident was your fault, you will not be able to pursue a claim for whiplash.
 In the event of a collision though, liability is not always clear.
 It is easy to assume fault, whilst in a state of panic and shock during the aftermath of a crash.
 Do not assume liability for an accident before you are in full possession of the facts and have a clear head to consider the incident.
 If in doubt, call one of our advisors to discuss your situation.

-Most of the time a person who has suffered car crash injuries from an accident that was caused by someone else, o will be the person who makes a car injury claim.
-If you have lost earnings or suffered in some way because someone else did not behave safely on the roads then you’re entitled to seek compensation.
+Most of the time a person who has suffered car crash injuries from an accident that was caused by someone else, will be the person making a car injury claim.
+If you have lost earnings or suffered in some way because someone else did not behave safely on the roads, then you’re entitled to seek compensation.
 It is possible though to make a claim on behalf of someone else who has been involved in an accident.

-Sadly, there are over 1000’s of fatal car crashes and road traffic accidents a year in the UK and the families of those lost are able to seek compensation on behalf of their loved one.
-It isn’t an easy process to pursue whilst grieving but for some families it is necessary.
+Sadly, there are over 1000’s of fatal car crashes and road traffic accidents a year in the UK and the families of those lost are able to seek compensation on behalf of their loved ones.
+It isn’t an easy process to pursue a claim whilst grieving but for some families it is necessary.